ricksikka1/Hooter/README.md

 # Hooter - Twitter for Owls

-This is a twitter clone built inspired by CJ from TCG
+A basic twitter clone built to demonstrate the full stack 🥞 (client, server, database).
+Inspired by CJ from TCG.

-Stack: Node.js, Express.js, MongoDB
+With the following features:

+* Owls can send a hoot 🦉✉️
+* Owls can see all hoots that have been sent 🦉🗂